 Now is the time for modelers to reassess how nuclear technologies are represented in energy system models.
 That is the conclusion of a new OnLocation paper written for the Nuclear Innovation Alliance.
 This paper examines the many ways that nuclear energy, including advanced nuclear reactors, can play a significant role in meeting climate mitigation goals and makes a case for energy modelers to consider incorporating characteristics and applications for advanced reactors into their energy economic models.

-Topics: Energy, Environmental Compliance, NEMS, Energy Modeling, Environmental Regulation, Energy Policy, Integrated Modeling, Transportation Technologies, Electric Vehicles, climate change, transportation climate initiative
+Topics: Energy, NEMS, Energy Modeling, Energy Policy, Integrated Modeling, climate change, Advanced Technologies, nuclear power

 In this space we bring you the highlights of OnLocation's research and policy-relevant insights and debates.
 Subscribe to stay abreast of the latest energy news as it relates to environmental, resource, and policy economic impacts.